 The College takes all reported sexual harassment seriously.
 The College will promptly take action against any individuals within its control who are found responsible for violating these Procedures.
-Additionally, reported sexual harassment that does not meet the definitions and jurisdiction of these Procedures will be referred for review under the applicable Employee Policy.
+Additionally, reported sexual harassment that does not meet the definitions and jurisdiction of these Procedures will be referred for review under the Student Code of Conduct, or the Employee Policy, whichever may be applicable.